DAF201/bloom-in/README.md

 ## What is this?

-my new toy to connect two pcs in two different private networks (which is basically some sort of "Implementation" of blur-in)
+my new toy to connect two pcs in two different private networks (which is basically some sort of "Implementation" of ["blur-in"](https://github.com/DAF201/blur-in))

 ---